van001/lesscode-fp/README.md

 Data last principle makes function [composition](https://github.com/van001/lesscode-fp#Composition), easier (builder pattern).
 Also, it allows for a point-free style of writing functions.

+All the functions in lesscode library accept data as the last parameter.

 ```
 // takes List as the last parameter (point-free)
 const l2String = sep => lst => lst.join(sep)